blender/blender/doc/python_api/rst/info_gotcha.rst

 -------------------------------

 Sometimes you want to modify values from Python and immediately access the updated values, e.g:
-Once changing the objects :class:`bpy.types.Object.location` you may want to access its transformation right after from :class:`bpy.types.Object.matrix_world`, but this doesn't work as you might expect.
+Once changing the object's :class:`bpy.types.Object.location` you may want to access its transformation right after from :class:`bpy.types.Object.matrix_world`, but this doesn't work as you might expect.